os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/forest/documentation/forest_disc.markdown

 ## Managed wood

 Managed wood defines all the forest under management plan in order to produce biomass on a long term period.
-As said previously, managed wood will take existing and unmanaged forest and apply management planto it.
+As said previously, managed wood will take existing and unmanaged forest and apply management plan to it.

 **Surface of forest**
-Each year, a certain amount of money is invested into managed wood or unmanaged wood.
+Each year, a certain amount of money is invested into managed wood.
 This is an input data of the model.
-Knowing the price per ha (in **wood tehcno dict**) the surface added each year can be deduced by
+Knowing the price per ha (in **wood techno dict**) the surface added each year can be deduced by
 $$Added\_surface = investment / price\_per\_ha$$
 This price per ha take into account planting tree, preparing ground, harvesting and other activities linked to wood management.
 By adding the surface of forest planting each year, the cumulative surface is computed, which represent the total of managed or unmanaged wood added since the first year of the study.

+As managed wood convert unmanaged forest into managed one, what happend if there is not enough unmanaged forest left ?
+In that case all the available surface is taken as managed, with the application of the following ratio :
+$$ratio = available\_unmanaged\_surface / theoric\_managed\_added\_surface$$

 **Biomass production**
 The quantity of biomass produced by 1 ha is given by